Best Nursing Schools in Utah

 Accreditation is one major way to be assured that your ADN program is up to standards.
 National organizations such as the Accreditation Commission for Education in Nursing (ACEN) and/or the American Association of Colleges of Nursing's Commission on Collegiate Nursing Education (CCNE) are just a few that you'll want to check for when researching your prospective school's accreditations.
 You'll also want to ensure that your school's program is accredited locally by the Utah Board of Nursing.

 The goal of nursing programs is to prepare you to take the National Council Licensure Examination for licensure as a Registered Nurse (NCLEX) It's a good idea to ensure that your program's curriculum will fully prep you for the exam.
-The American Association of Colleges of Nursing reports that in 2015, approximately 1,605 individuals took their NCLEX exam for the first time in Utah, and that 85.6% of new nurse grads received their licenses.

 A good school will happily report statistics on their program's success rates.
 The following are all good indications of the school's reputation: